dotoroart/cards/README.md

 - Actions can only be performed by Creatures matching that Breed.
 - Actions can be performed by Creatures of any sex.
 - Some Human Actions must be performed by a specific sex.
-- Creatures can only use **one** Action for each of their Breeds in an Encounter.
+- Creatures can only perform **one** Action per each of their Breeds in an  Encounter
-- Hybrids have more than one Breed.

 #### *Shapeshifters*